NOTICE: Harsh language ahead!

 As a final desperate attempt, Aya grabs her camera and tries to shoot one beam after another toward the gap zombie's face, but the monster deflects them with her fan without showing the slightest bit of effort from her part, and so the winged reporter lets her arms drop in defeat.

-She looks at Satori, who looks back to her, then both girls share a weak smile.
+She looks at Satori, who looks back to her, and then both girls share a weak smile.

 They reach and grab each other's hand, then the tengu gulps and says "well, we tried.
 We gave it our best shot."